John Daniel Runkle

-John Daniel Runkle (October 11, 1822 – July 8, 1902) was a U.S. educator and mathematician.
-He served as acting president of MIT from 1868–70 and president between 1870 and 1878.
+John Daniel Runkle (October 11, 1822 – July 8, 1902) was an American educator and mathematician.
+He served as acting president of MIT from 1868 to 1870 and president between 1870 and 1878.

 Biography

 Professor Runkle was born at Root, New York State.
 He worked on his father's farm until he was of age, and then studied and taught until he entered the Lawrence Scientific School of Harvard University, where he graduated in 1851.
 His ability as a mathematician led in 1849 to his appointment as assistant in the preparation of the American Ephemeris and Nautical Almanac, in which he continued to engage until 1884.
 He was professor of mathematics in the Massachusetts Institute of Technology from 1865 until his retirement in 1902.
 Runkle become aware of the work of Victor Della-Vos's work in Russia at the Philadelphia Centennial Exhibition in 1876, he was impressed by the combination of theoretical and practical learning.
 Manual training was introduced into the institute curriculum largely at his instance.
 He founded the Mathematical Monthly in 1859 and continued its publication until 1861, and he had charge of the astronomical department of the Illustrated Pilgrim's Almanac.